johnvenkiah/CI_PP3_John_Venkiah/README.md

 8. I would like for users to only be able to book appointments on weekdays between 9 and 17, and when the schedule is free
 9. I would like appointments made by new users add a new row with their information to the Google Sheets patient log
 10. I would like the appointments made by patients dynamically update my Google Calendar
-11. I would like the changes made in the applications edit menu to update the events on my Google Calendar
+11. I would like the changes made in the schedules edit menu to update the events on my Google Calendar
 12. I would like to be able to view the patient log
 13. I would like to view my schedule for the coming week
 14. I would like to navigate between weeks in my schedule